• StarPure High-Resolution Agarose

 No.FS-E1001/E1001-S

-StarPure High Resolution Agarose It is a natural polysaccharide extracted from seaweed.
-It is a linear polymer composed of D-galactose linked to 3,6-anhydro-L-galactose.
-In biochemical experiments, it is often used in gel electrophoresis, two-way immunodiffusion, radial immunodiffusion, preparation of hydrophilic gels, etc. StarPure high-resolution agarose has a high resolution for small DNA fragments and is suitable for separating 20bp-50000bp DNA/RNA fragments.
+StarPure High-Resolution Agarose A natural polysaccharide extracted from seaweed, StarPure is a linear polymer composed of D-galactose linked to 3,6-anhydro-L-galactose.
+In biochemistry experiments, it is commonly used in gel electrophoresis, two-way immunodiffusion, radial immunodiffusion, and the preparation of hydrophilic gels.
+StarPure High-Resolution Agarose has high resolution for small DNA fragments and is suitable for separating DNA/RNA fragments ranging from 20 bp to 50,000 bp.

 FS-E1001/100g/¥300